Find Affordable College Courses

 14 Yearly Graduations

 The 15th most popular school in the country for computational science majors who are seeking their master's degree is Tufts University.
 Roughly 12,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $61,646 per year, while in-state graduate students, on average, pay $54,196 per year.
-For the 2020-2021 academic year, 14 master's degrees were handed out to computational science majors at Tufts.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 43% were women.
+The average in-state tuition for full-time undergraduates is $66,358 per year, while in-state graduate students, on average, pay $48,324 per year.
+During the most recent year for which we have data, 14 people received their master's degree in computational science from Tufts.
+About 51% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Tufts University computational science graduates who receive their master's degree go on to jobs earning a median salary of $114,782.

 12 Yearly Graduations

 The 17th most popular school in the country for computational science majors who are seeking their master's degree is The University of Texas at El Paso.
 Roughly 24,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,704 per year, while in-state graduate students, on average, pay $5,865 per year.
-During the 2020-2021 academic year, 12 people received their master's degree in computational science from UTEP.
-About 8% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 12 people received their master's degree in computational science from UTEP.
+About 33% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Data shows that UTEP graduates that hold this degree go on to make a median salary of $114,782.

 #19